 The cooing that pigeons perform is similar to the cooing of doves.
 People tend to think of pigeons as dirty pests and doves as clean symbols of peace, but they are really from the same family.
 The reputation that pigeons have received as pests who will eat anything is mostly undeserved.
 On the 'pigeon favorite food' list is unpopped corn and seeds.

 The common name for the pigeon people are most likely to see is rock pigeon.
 The scientific name for the pigeon is Columba livia, from the family Columbidae which includes more than 300 species.
-They originated in Europe, Africa, Asia and the Middle East.
+They originated in Europe, Africa, Asia, and the Middle East.

-Domestic and feral pigeons like to eat grains and seeds.
-Feral pigeons will also eat bread crumbs, popcorn and other food left behind by people.
+Domestic and wild pigeons like to eat grains and seeds.
+Wild, or feral, pigeons will also eat bread crumbs, popcorn, and other food left behind by people.
 If they had to choose between bread and birdseed, a feral pigeon would choose the birdseed, which normally contains a variety of seeds and grains.

 Pigeons swallow food whole, store it at the base of the throat, and then pass it into the digestive system.
-Pigeons need grit (small pebbles or rocks) to process their food so it can be broken down into nutrients.
+Like most birds, pigeons need grit (small pebbles or rocks) to process their food, so it can be broken down into nutrients.
 Feral pigeons can easily find grit, but owners of domestic pigeons need to supply it.